-No. Tit le Description 45. ŕ Group Customer Experience Management - Treating Customers Fairly Policy Manual These documents are established in line with BNM's Market Conduct and Consumer Empowerment standards.
-It aims to inculcate the Treating Customers Fairly principles into the corporate culture of CIMB Group. b) Group Customer Experience Management - Treating Customers Fairly Procedure Manual It states the guidelines to be applied in managing and working towards fair treatment of customers and sets out the principles to ensure CIMB Group of employees comply with internal Treating Customers Fairly requirements.
-46. a) b) Disclosure of Customer Information to Law Enforcement Agency Policy Manual Disclosure of Customer Information to Law Enforcement Agency Procedure Manual These documents describe the broad principles on disclosure of customer documents or information to law enforcement agency(ies) with the purpose to facilitate the investigation or prosecution by law enforcement agency(ies).
+No. Titl le Description 45. ŕ Group Customer Experience Management - Treating Customers Fairly Policy Manual These documents are established in line with BNM's Market Conduct and Consumer Empowerment standards.
+It aims to inculcate the Treating Customers Fairly principles into the corporate culture of CIMB Group.
+16 b) Group Customer Experience Management - Treating Customers Fairly Procedure Manual It states the guidelines to be applied in managing and working towards fair treatment of customers and sets out the principles to ensure CIMB Group of employees comply with internal Treating Customers Fairly requirements.
+46. , Disclosure of Customer Information to Law Enforcement Agency Policy Manual Disclosure of Customer Information to Law Enforcement Agency Procedure Manual These documents describe the broad principles on disclosure of customer documents or information to law enforcement agency(ies) with the purpose to facilitate the investigation or prosecution by law enforcement agency(ies).
 It is established to provide a clear guidance on the circumstances that a disclosure of customer documents or information is permitted and the method of such disclosure is to be released to the Law Enforcement Agency.
 This is to ensure compliance with the guidelines issued by BNM on disclosure of customer information.
-47. .
-Group Sustainability Policy (GSP) This document outlines our overarching principles and approach to sustainability, including sustainability risks.
+47. Group Sustainability Policy (GSP) This document outlines our overarching principles and approach to sustainability, including sustainability risks.
 48. Group Sustainable Financing Policy (GSFP) This document identifies, assesses, manages and mitigates risks arising from financing and capital raising activities of our non-individual clients, especially pertinent in sectors that are most vulnerable to environmental and social risks.
 28 economic activities in six sectors have been identified to have high environmental and social risk, and Sector Guides are in place for palm oil, forestry, oil & gas, construction & real estate (including infrastructure) and coal.
 A structured due diligence and escalation is in place for clients and transactions identified to have high sustainability risk.
-49. .
-Group Employee Diversity & Inclusion Policy Inclusion Policy principles and standards of diversity and inclusivity that CIMB Group sets realise as well as the approach/intervention framework which steers the This policy outlines CIMB Group's position on diversity and inclusion, guideline principles and standards of diversity and inclusivity that CIMB Group sets out to realise as well as the approach/intervention framework which steers the operationalisation of the Group's diversity and inclusion principles.
+49. Group Employee Diversity & Inclusion Policy This policy outlines CIMB Group's position on diversity and inclusion, guideline principles and standards of diversity and inclusivity that CIMB Group sets out to realise as well as the approach/intervention framework which steers the operationalisation of the Group's diversity and inclusion principles.
 50. Gro oup Human Rights Policy This document describes our commitments, principles and approaches to human rights.
 It addresses the identification, assessment and management of salient human rights risks, which are those with the potential to cause the most severe negative impacts.